SalaheddineElhassani/salah1699/README.md

 - 👋 Hi, I’m @salah1699
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Jave and JEE
+- 🌱 I’m currently using Jave, JEE, JavaScript, Typescript, Springboot, CSS, HTML.
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new projects.
-- 📫 How to reach me salah16@gmail.com or Whatsapp +1-312-725-6988
+- 📫 How to reach me salah16@gmail.com or Phone/Whatsapp +212-7-0887-8297 or +1-312-725-6988

 <!---
-salah1699/salah1699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+salah1699/salah1699 is a ✨ special ✨ repository.
-You can click the Preview link to take a look at your changes.
 --->